I have two cockatiels, and I enjoyed setting up our house with fun perches, bird trees, and a spacious cage for their

 For water there are two choices: an open bowl or a water bottle.
 An open bowl of water can collect food, dust or debris, while a water bottle runs the risk of getting blocked up.
 The best idea is to have both available at all times.
-When buying a water bottle, make sure to get one that clamps securely to the cage side, like the bottle pictured at right.
+When buying a water bottle, make sure to get one that clamps securely to the cage side.
 The water bottles which are supposed to be held to the cage with a loop of wire tend to slip.

 Both a cuttlebone and a mineral block supply your bird with needed nutrients and a chance to exercise his chewing instinct.
 A bird’s beak is always growing, and an outlet for chewing helps wear it down.
 These items are quite inexpensive, and having both benefits your bird.